EnactProtocol/encat-spec-and-tools/README.md

 ### Dependencies

-Dependencies define the runtime requirements for executing a capability.
+Dependencies define the runtime requirements for executing a tool.

 ```yaml
 dependencies: